Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The customer should call the Water Utility at (262) 375-5330 to discuss the nature of the high water usage and schedule an appointment for Utility personnel to investigate possible causes for the high water usage.

+If you experience a back-up of sewage into your basement, your first step should be to stop using water and then immediately contact the Water & Wastewater Utility at 375-5330.
+Utility personnel are available Monday through Friday between the hours of 7:00 AM to 3:30 PM and can also be dispatched during off hours and on weekends.
 Utility personnel will typically determine the general location of the problem and what corrective efforts are required.
 If a sewer obstruction is identified as being in the street/public sewer main, the Utility will quickly correct the situation.
 If the sewer obstruction is identified to be between the home and the sewer main connection, the customer or property owner will be advised of his/her responsibility for this matter.
 In this case it typically involves a need for sewer lateral maintenance or repair.

 1. The Village of Grafton water supply is characterized as a “very hard” water.
 Chemically speaking, this means it contains high levels of calcium carbonate.
 During the heating process, calcium carbonate will normally ‘precipitate out’ from water and cause a scale build-up that adheres to surface.
 Grafton adds a polyphosphate chemical to its water supply that normally inhibits the precipitation or ‘scaling’ process; however, as temperature rises (i.e. during the water heating process), the effectiveness of the polyphosphate chemical is reduced).